Skip to main content

 Inheritance logic

-To achieve this we have the hierarchical structure called Business Unit Groups which should be maintained as new Business Units are created, removed and moved.
+The hierarchical structure of Business Unit Groups should be maintained as Business Units are created, removed, or moved.

 Overrides

-The inheritance will make it easy to propagate the same details of an entity to all Business Units, but in some cases this might not be the required behavior.
-Sometimes you might need to replace the entity for parts of the hierarchy, or there is a need to force an entity to all underlying Business Units even if they have one defined lower in the hierarchy.
-This is typically used for entities like Price Specifications.
+Inheritance makes it easy to propagate entity details to all Business Units, but sometimes you need to replace or override data for parts of the hierarchy.
+For example, you may want to force an entity to all underlying Business Units, even if they have a local definition.
+This is common for entities like Price Specifications.

 Item example